Revisiting the Doors’ Stumble Through the Experimental ‘The Soft Parade’

 Unfortunately, those moments are surrounded by a series of wrong-headed stumbles, as the Doors’ reach far exceeds their grasp on The Soft Parade.
 Krieger’s “Tell All the People” tries for a “Touch Me” kind of alchemy, but instead comes off as strangely morose.
 His “Wishful Sinful” is entangled in gauzy classical themes, though it somehow nearly crept into the Billboard Top 40.
 (That likely prompted a sharp rebuke from Rolling Stone, which suggested this album be re-titled The Soft Touch.)
 “Runnin’ Blue,” while turning on the death of Otis Redding, attempts that unwieldy mix of R&B and Jesse McReynolds’ mandolin.
 And, all due respect to the late Morrison, the multi-part suite title track is a bloated, confusing epic.

-Powered by a hit single, and good will from earlier projects, The Soft Parade went platinum anyway.
-It was, to that point, the Doors’ lowest-charting U.S. album, and failed to chart in the U.K. at all.
+Powered by a hit single, and good will from earlier projects, The Soft Parade went platinum.
+But it was, to that point, the Doors’ lowest-charting U.S. album, and failed to chart in the U.K. at all.
 Stung, the Doors would, over the course of their two remaining Morrison-era recordings, retrench into the blues- and jazz-focused rock that had initially hurtled them to fame — rebounding from an album best left for completists.